littlethunderco/squarespace-age-verification-popup/README.md

 ```

 ### 2. URL when No is Pressed
 On Line `81` you can configure the destination when the "No" button is pressed.
 By default, it directs users to the Drink Aware website.
-To amend this, simply replace the URL with your preferred destination.
+To amend this, simply replace the URL between the single quotes with your preferred destination.

 ```
 window.location.href = 'https://www.drinkaware.co.uk/facts/information-about-alcohol/alcohol-and-the-law/buying-alcohol#under18s';